MiniXC/typst-projects/thesis/chapters/08_dist.typ

   [… we want to define a consistent measure of distance, or dissimilarity, between two distributions of mass in a space that is itself endowed with a ground distance. … Practically, it is important that [such] distances between distributions correlate with human perception.]
 )

 As established throughout this work, it is useful to conceptualise speech as a distribution rather than as isolated instances.
-This chapter introduces a methodology to quantify the dissimilarity between real and synthetic speech distributions.
-Our approach moves beyond single-utterance evaluation and aims to provide a consistent measure of distance that correlates with human perception.
-We begin by discussing the theoretical underpinnings of measuring distances between complex distributions, before detailing the first iteration of our proposed metric, the Text-to-Speech Distribution Score (TTSDS).
+This perspective moves beyond single-utterance evaluation and necessitates a methodology to quantify the dissimilarity between distributions of synthetic and real speech.
+A successful approach would require a consistent, objective measure of distance that strongly correlates with human perception across a wide range of systems and conditions.
+This motivates the central research questions for this part of our work:

+#emph[
+Can the distributional distance between synthetic and real speech be quantified by a robust and objective metric?

+Does such a metric, when factorised across perceptually-motivated aspects of speech, consistently correlate with human judgments across diverse systems and over time?
+]

-The primary contribution of this chapter is the introduction of the Text-to-Speech Distribution Score (TTSDS), a robust and factorised framework for objectively evaluating synthetic speech by measuring the distributional distance to real speech.
+This chapter addresses these questions by introducing the Text-to-Speech Distribution Score (TTSDS), a robust and factorised framework for objectively evaluating synthetic speech by measuring its distributional distance to real speech.
 This framework utilises a range of perceptually-motivated factors, incorporating novel feature extractors such as the Masked Prosody Model (MPM), a self-supervised model designed to learn representations of prosodic structure.
 We conduct an extensive validation of this methodology, demonstrating that TTSDS scores strongly correlate with subjective human judgments across diverse #abbr.a[TTS] systems and datasets spanning over a decade of research.
 These contributions were covered in the following works:

-- #cite(<minixhofer_ttsds_2024>, form: "full")
+- #cite(<minixhofer_ttsds_2024>, form: "full", style: "iso-690-author-date")

-- #cite(<wallbridge_mpm_2025>, form: "full")
+- #cite(<wallbridge_mpm_2025>, form: "full", style: "iso-690-author-date")

 === The Challenge of Speech Distributions